 What are the benefits of horses eating mud?

-There are a lot of minerals such as iron, potassium and calcium in soil and while it’s possible for horses to get these from their feed or from supplements, their digestive system is able to process the minerals from the soil much more effectively and more quickly.
-It’s not necessarily just the soil that the horse is eat though, they’ll also dig up some plant roots because of the microbes in them.
+There are a lot of minerals such as iron, potassium and calcium in the soil and while it’s possible for horses to get these from their feed or from supplements, their digestive system is able to process the minerals from the soil much more effectively and more quickly.
+It’s not necessarily just the soil that the horse is eating though, they’ll also dig up some plant roots because of the microbes in them.
 These microbes, such as bacteria and fungi, can have a positive effect on a horse’s digestion.

-Self medicating with dirt
+Self-medicating with dirt

 Can eating dirt be a bad sign?

 Likewise with lack of water, horses that are lacking fiber in their diet will eat anything they can find to top their fiber levels up.
 While they do eat things such as shavings and fences, they’ll also eat dirt to increase their fiber intake.
-You might not think there’s any fiber at all in dirt but when you think about the leaves, plants and other foliage that breakdown into the soil it’s easy to see why they do this.
-Making sure your horse has enough fiber will stop him needing to increase his levels and therefore stop him eating dirt for fiber.
+You might not think there’s any fiber at all in the dirt but when you think about the leaves, plants and other foliage that breakdown into the soil it’s easy to see why they do this.
+Making sure your horse has enough fiber will stop him from needing to increase his levels and therefore stop him from eating dirt for fiber.

-While eating dirt is perfectly normal you should still investigate if you horse does suddenly start eating it or eats a lot more than he normally does.
+While eating dirt is perfectly normal you should still investigate if your horse does suddenly start eating it or eats a lot more than he normally does.
 Any change in your horse’s behavior shouldn’t just be brushed aside as it could be a sign of something else.

 Are there any side effects to my horse eating dirt?

 As a general rule no but it does depend on the amount of dirt they’re eating really and the reason why they’re eating it.
 Horses eating a ’normal’ amount of dirt are very unlikely to suffer any side effects at all but if a horse is eating it because they’re hungry that’s a different matter.
-In this case they’re far more likely to eat a large amount of it which can cause some stomach or digestive problems.
+In this case, they’re far more likely to eat a large amount of it which can cause some stomach or digestive problems.
 Eating an excessive amount of dirt can cause impaction colic if not addressed quickly.

 There is also some evidence that eating a lot of dirt may cause gastric ulcers.
-While not at all conclusive there has been a lot of research carried out as to the behaviour of horses with ulcers, the studies noticed that in some cases horses who did eat a lot of dirt will suffered from gastric ulcers.
+While not at all conclusive there has been a lot of research carried out as to the behavior of horses with ulcers, the studies noticed that in some cases horses who did eat a lot of dirt suffered from gastric ulcers.
 That’s not to say that the dirt is causing it because all of the horses in the test already had ulcers.
 There is another train of thought that suggests the horse may be eating the dirt to help sooth the ulcer, although this hasn’t been proven either way.

 To prevent your horse from eating too much mud though make sure he’s not doing out of boredom or hunger and if you think he’s showing signs of impaction colic then you call the vet immediately.
-You can read more about colic and how to treat it in this recent article I wrote.

 Why does my horse eating manure?